• Skip to primary navigation

 There is no reason for you not to report your workplace injury.
 It is in your best interest and also in your employer’s best interest to have a healthy workforce which is cared for if they are injured during work.

-Sometimes unions will try to put people off from reporting injuries by alluding to how tedious the workers compensation process is.
+Sometimes unions will try to prevent people from reporting injuries by alluding to how tedious the workers’ compensation process is.
 They might say that you would be better off getting EI.
 There is some truth to this, but it’s not entirely accurate.
-Workers Compensation is not always a nightmare and you are much better off to have reported this injury to them.
+Workers’ Compensation is not always a nightmare, and you are much better off to have reported this injury to them.

 How to report a workplace injury in Nova Scotia

 First, you have to notify your employer immediately.
 You now have 5 days for you and your employer to fill out the WCB injury report form.
-You can send that in by fax, mail, or email.
-Some employers have the option to submit it online as well.
+You can send that in by fax or mail.
+Some employers have the option to submit it online as well through their MyAccount.
 If available, this should be the preferred method.

-Nova Scotia WCB Injury Report form — Click here to download
+Nova Scotia WCB Injury Report form — Click here to access the pdf.

 Fax it to: